opil/documentation/docs/start/deployment.md

 ## OPIL Sensor Computer
 ![OPIL SAN](./SAN.PNG)

-**OPIL Sensor Computer** is computer on the field that provides hardware connection possibilities for various sensors.
+**OPIL Sensor Computer** is a computer on the field that provides hardware connection possibilities for various sensors.

 * **SAN = Sensor Agent Node**
 SAN is one of the IoT modules of OPIL.
 SAN is responsible for connecting sensors of different types with the Context Management and providing data from the sensors to the OPIL system.
 For further details, see SAN documentation (Link missing!).